 Description: The Penn American Red Cross prevents and alleviates human suffering in the face of emergencies by mobilizing the power of volunteers and the generosity of donors.
 As the Penn representative of the national American Red Cross, we focus on disaster relief, CPR and first aid education, blood drives, volunteering opportunities, global initiatives, and health awareness campaigns.
 Members of the campus club will engage with key issues surrounding the Philadelphia community.
 Some of our favorite ways of becoming involved are by contributing to local blood drives, fighting global health issues, and responding to local disasters.

 Big Brothers Big Sisters

-he college students build relationships with their Littles who cherish their attention and the exposure to one more educational milestone.
+Big Brothers Big Sisters is a group of college students who build relationships with their Littles in schools around Philadelphia.
+The Littles cherish their Bigs' attention and enjoy gaining exposure college-educated students.
 Too often, children live a block away from a college or university but never envision themselves attending one.
-You can change their perspective with a few hours each month!
-Don't be nervous and don't underestimate how much your Little will appreciate just sitting and talking.
+You can change their perspective with only a few hours each month!
+Don't be nervous and don't underestimate how much your Little will appreciate just sitting and talking about life!
 Your involvement doesn't have to be extravagant to have a great friendship.

 Description: Camp Kesem at the University of Pennsylvania is a chapter of the national nonprofit that provides a week-long summer camp for children whose parents have cancer.